 We’re also involved with the reference group for carers of autistic adults as well.
 They meet once every three months at the Leeds Civic Hall.

 If you’re interested in attending either reference group, visit the Reference groups page of our website to find out more.

-If you don’t want to come to a group but would like to be on the mailing list so that you can find out what is happening and give your ideas by email, then send an email to Helen Gee here.
+If you don’t want to come to a group but would like to be on the mailing list so that you can find out what is happening and give your ideas by email, then send an email to Helen Gee, the council’s Autism Commissioning Lead, here.

 Getting involved in Advonet

 Advonet are open to volunteers getting involved.
-They’re able to work in the following roles:
+They are able to work in the following roles:

 - Learning Disability Citizen Advocate